 Leonardo da Vinci (1452-1519)

-Leonardo da Vinci is widely regarded as one of the most influential polymaths in history.
+Leonardo da Vinci is widely regarded as one of the most influential polymaths in history, if not THE polymath.
 He excelled in multiple disciplines, including art, anatomy, engineering, and science.
 His contributions to medical science came through his meticulous anatomical studies.
 Leonardo dissected human bodies to gain a deep understanding of human anatomy, which greatly influenced medical knowledge during his time.
 His detailed anatomical drawings provided invaluable insights into the human body's structure and function, even though many of his findings were not widely disseminated until centuries later.

 Florence Nightingale (1820-1910)